rlogger/paro/README.md

-## design: removes guilt tripping when ordering food delivery
+## design: removes pâro when ordering food delivery
 **pâro** n. the feeling that everything you do is always somehow wrong

 <br>